2013 Kurdistan Region parliamentary election: Results

 No party won enough votes to form a government outright.
 The Kurdistan Democratic Party won the most votes in Erbil and Duhok.
 The province of Sulaymaniyah was heavily divided.
-The Movement for Change won the second most votes which made it the prime partner for the Kurdistan Democratic Party to form a coalition with.
+The Movement for Change won the second most votes which made it the prime partner for the KDP to form a coalition with.
 The Patriotic Union of Kurdistan, unexpectedly, lost more than a third of its seats.

-The Patriotic Union of Kurdistan announced that it respected the results.
-Soon after the announcement high-ranking member of the party resigned accepting responsibility for the bad results.
+The Patriotic Union of Kurdistan announced that it respected the results and soon after the announcement, a high-ranking member of the party resigned and accepted responsibility for the results.
 Both Islamists and socialists made gains.
 A total of 77 men and 34 women were elected.